kosma/gitlab-art/README.md

 ## Bugs and limitations

-* Multiple Gitlab projects are not supported.
+* Multiple Gitlab instances are not supported (and would be non-trivial to support).
 * Error handling is very rudimentary: any non-tribial exceptions simply propagate until Python dumps a stack trace.
 * Logging could be improved.